 1. Enhanced Focus on Primary Mission

 As mentioned above, odds are good that the primary mission of your business is not digital marketing.
 Most business owners got dragged into digital marketing and SEO against their will.
 On the best end of that spectrum, SEO was “kind of interesting” and became something of a downtime hobby.
-At the more common end of the spectrum, though, optimizing a business website was a major distraction that added hours and hassle to a typical work week.
+For example, for lawyers SEO is very important since a lot of clients hire attorneys by searching for them on google.
+However, does it make sense for an attorney to be guessing at SEO strategies instead of making a couple hundred dollars an hour.
+There’s always smart experts in each industry that can help you understand it enough to bring in the right expert.
+Jason Hennessey, who wrote the book Law Firm SEO for lawyers, is a good example of an expert in that industry that helps attorneys learn enough to be able to bring in the right resources.
 When you outsource the responsibility of SEO to the pros, it frees up you and your employees to recenter on “the main thing,” whatever that main thing might be.

 2. Ability to Reallocate Staff Time and Talent